-- Indoor balloon race eg between knees, balanced on a spoon/back of hand/nose. flapping with newspaper - Indoor balloon release.
-Participants decorate helium balloons before releasing them from a cardboard box. - see if you've won) or on the bottom of table lanterns
+- Indoor balloon race eg between knees, balanced on a spoon/back of hand/nose, flapping with newspaper - Indoor balloon release.
+Participants decorate helium balloons before releasing them from a cardboard box.
+First to hit ceiling wins - Raffle with tickets inside balloon (burst to see if you've won) or on the bottom of table lanterns